mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 the IP layer, meaning the forwarding proxy has to identify messages boundaries to each message before forwarding (see section {{server}}).

-This document specifies CONNECT-IP only for HTTP/3 following the same semantics as the CONNECT method.
+This document specifies CONNECT-IP for HTTP following the same semantics as the CONNECT method.
 As such a CONNECT-IP request MUST be constructed as
 follows: